-- 1.4.1 Follow the local inter-agency procedures the Tri-borough Hammersmith and Fulham Safeguarding Children Board and Bi-borough Prevent Team. - 1.4.2 Ensure that we practise safer recruitment in checking the suitability of staff and volunteers (including members of the governing body and staff employed by another organisation) to work with children and young people See the School's separate Safer Recruitment Policy; - 1.4.3 Be alert to signs of abuse both in the School and from outside and to protect each pupil from any form of abuse, whether from an adult or another pupil. - 1.4.4 Deal appropriately with every suspicion or complaint of abuse and to support children who have been abused in accordance with their agreed child protection plan. - 1.4.5 Design and operate procedures which, so far as possible, ensure that teachers and others who are innocent are not prejudiced by false allegations. - 1.4.6 Be alert to the medical needs of children with physical and mental health conditions. - 1.4.7 Operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse. - 1.4.8 Assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area. - 1.4.9 Identify children who may be vulnerable to radicalisation, and know what to do when they are identified. - 1.4.10 Consider and develop procedures to deal with any other safeguarding issues which may be specific to individual children in the School or in our local area.
+- 1.4.1 Follow the local inter-agency procedures the Tri-borough Hammersmith and Fulham Safeguarding Children Board and Bi-borough Prevent Team. - 1.4.2 Ensure that we practise safer recruitment in checking the suitability of staff and volunteers (including members of the governing body and staff employed by another organisation) to work with children and young people.
+See the School's separate Safer Recruitment Policy; - 1.4.3 Be alert to signs of abuse both in the School and from outside and to protect each pupil from any form of abuse, whether from an adult or another pupil. - 1.4.4 Deal appropriately with every suspicion or complaint of abuse and to support children who have been abused in accordance with their agreed child protection plan. - 1.4.5 Design and operate procedures which, so far as possible, ensure that teachers and others who are innocent are not prejudiced by false allegations. - 1.4.6 Be alert to the needs of children with physical and mental health conditions. - 1.4.7 Operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse. - 1.4.8 Assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area. - 1.4.9 Identify children who may be vulnerable to radicalisation, and know what to do when they are identified. - 1.4.10 Consider and develop procedures to deal with any other safeguarding issues which may be specific to individual children in the School or in our local area. - 1.4.11 Teach pupils about safeguarding, for example through use of online resources, through the curriculum and PSHE, together with guidance on adjusting behaviour to reduce risks including the safe use of electronic devices and the internet, building resilience to protect themselves and their peers, and information about who they should turn to for help (see also the School's E-safety and Acceptable Use of ICT Policy).